45 Street station (Calgary): Station name

 The name of the station has been criticized by transit advocates for not properly reflecting the area around the station.
 It has been argued that the station should be renamed to include the communities of Glendale and/or Westgate.
 It has been noted that streets north of the station start with "W" and streets south of the station start with "G", and that the station would serve more as a landmark for pedestrians if the station was renamed.

 History

 Prior to the station's existence, the Glenside Bus Terminal existed in the station's place; which served as the terminus of bus route 2.

 The station was opened on December 10, 2012 as a part of the West Blue Line extension, which saw the Blue Line extended from Downtown to 69 Street Station.

 In 2024, the Jill Anholt sculpture TransitStory, made up of thirty silhouettes of travellers, was placed at the west entrance to the station.
 It had previously been located on the downtown line at 7th Avenue and Centre Street South.

+Buses

+The following routes have a connection at 45 Street station: